aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/metadata/set-a-particular-document-property/_index.md

 - **BuiltIn** _(string, optional)_ – Indicates whether the property is built‑in.
 - **Link** _(object, optional)_ – Hyperlink information with fields `Href`, `Rel`, `Title`, and `Type`.

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Properties/PutDocumentProperty) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+<a href="https://apireference.aspose.cloud/cells/#/Properties/PutDocumentProperty" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.